JMarkstrom/entraYK/README.md

 ---

 ### Register a YubiKey as device-bound passkey on behalf of a user
 This Cmdlet (Register-YubiKey) performs Enrollment On Behalf Of (EOBO) with Microsoft Entra ID.
 The Cmdlet uses **powershellYK** for YubiKey configuration and credential creation.
 It will generate a random PIN, name the YubiKey to contain Serial Number for asset tracking purposes, and where supported it will set the ForceChangePin flag and enable Restricted NFC.
+Programming output is presented on screen, as well as written to an output file (`output.csv`) in the user's working directory.

 **Register a YubiKey on behalf of a user:**